Beach Too Sandy, Bryan Too Breaky

 this is one of those where I think maybe it's a troll, but I don't know.
 It's hard to exclude.

-It's so behaved this way.
-Those people are unhinged.
+It's hard to behave this way.
+These people are unhinged.

 They are.